CodingNinjaXtreme/Coding-Projects/README.md

-# Coding-Projects
+# Coding Projects

-This project collection is for beginners who want to try out some simple Python programs.
-It also includes a fun video game called Space Invaders!
-If you want to learn how it was made, there’s a tutorial on YouTube you can check out.
-Feel free to explore, play around, and learn at your own pace!
+This collection of projects is designed for beginners eager to try simple Python programs.
+It features fun video games, some created independently and others by YouTubers.
+If you're interested in learning how these projects were made, you can find tutorials on YouTube.
+Feel free to explore, experiment, and learn at your own pace!

+#Credits to Coding With Russ - SkyHop, ClearCode - RetroRunner, Space Invaders -  buildwithpython